PiccoloMondoC/authlib/README.md

-# AuthClient Library
+# AuthLib Library
-<p>The AuthClient Client Library is a Go package designed to provide a streamlined and efficient way to interact with the Sky-Auth Authentication server.
+<p>The AuthLib Client Library is a Go package designed to provide a streamlined and efficient way to interact with the Sky-Auth Authentication server.
 This package provides an HTTP client along with associated methods and data types to handle the following functionalities:</p>
 <ol>
   <li><strong>Service Account Registration:</strong> It provides the ability to register new service accounts.
 A service account is created with a specified name and a set of roles.</li>
   <li><strong>Service Account Authentication:</strong> The library can authenticate a service account using the account ID and secret key, returning a JWT token upon successful authentication.</li>